MatteZ02/debux/readme.md

 # Usage

-calling `debux()` will always return the same instance on debux that was initialize within the same process!
+calling `debux()` will always return the same instance on debux that was initialized within the same process!

 ```js
 const debux = require("debux");